CLoboguerrero/CLoboguerrero/README.md

 ### Hi there 👋

-Hi, I'm Carlos Loboguerrero, an Automotive Engineer on a journey to master Full Stack Web Development.
-I've been immersed in the world of web development since 2018 in the WordPress platform.
-This experience has honed my skills in HTML and CSS, setting a strong foundation for my web development journey.
-Recently, I've delved into the exciting realms of JavaScript and React, dedicating the past two months to expand my knowledge and capabilities.
-I'm thrilled to share my newfound expertise with others and embark on collaborative projects.
-If you're interested in connecting, feel free to drop me an email or connect with me on LinkedIn.
-I'm always eager to explore opportunities for collaborative work.
-Let's create something great together!
+Hi, I'm Carlos Loboguerrero, an Automotive Engineer currently on the verge of completing the intensive Full Stack Web Development program at 'Henry' coding bootcamp.
+Over the past five months, this transformative journey has proven to be an incredibly meaningful and fulfilling experience.
+My initial foray into web development dates back to 2018, where I began working with the WordPress platform.
+This early exposure equipped me with a solid grasp of HTML and CSS, laying a robust foundation for my subsequent ventures.
+With a passion for technology, I merge my automotive engineering background, teaching abilities, and newfound development skills to drive meaningful contributions.
+I eagerly seek opportunities to leverage this unique blend for impactful outcomes.

 Front-end: